 Dachshunds were initially bred to hunt badgers in 15th century Germany.
 Because of their long backs and short legs, this small dog breed was ideal for smelling, pursuing, and flushing out tiny creatures and burrow-living animals.

 The natives called this short-legged scent hound Teckel, earth dog, badger creeper and dachsel.
 Apart from badgers, the Dachshund also hunted foxes, deer, hares, weasels, rabbits and wild boar.

-Their independence, loose skin, short legs, broad chest, and determination made them ideal for tunnelling, digging, and battling badgers.
+Their independence, loose skin, short legs, broad chest, and determination made them ideal for tunneling, digging, and battling badgers.
 When excavating, their unique flip-down ears helped to keep debris out.

-In the 1800s, this breed became a favourite in European royal courts, including Queen Victoria.
+In the 1800s, this breed became a favorite in European royal courts, including Queen Victoria.
 The size of the Dachshund was gradually reduced and thus, the Miniature Dachshund was developed.

 Breed standards were set in 1879 and in 1888, the German Dachshund Club was formed.
 The American Kennel Club registered the breed in 1885 and the Dachshund Club of America was founded in 1895.

 The sausage dog has a cute physical appearance with soulful eyes and adorable facial expressions.
 The muscular body is long on short legs, and the head is held high with a broad chest.